The Ensemble Schr{\"o}dinger Bridge filter for Nonlinear Data Assimilation: Filtering problem, discrete setting

-As we will soon demonstrate in Section 3.2, the EnSBF demonstrates competitive performance over other nonlinear filters in mildly high dimensions.
-On the other hand, in Section 2.3, we have shown that the reverse SDE rising from the score-based diffusion model can be treated as a special case of the controlled SDE related to the Schr{\"o}dinger bridge problem, which means that the EnSF filter can be directly linked to EnSBF.
-However, we point out that EnSBF and the EnSF algorithms are both originated from the SB SDE but via different constructions and the reference SDEs are different: the EnSBF relies $b_t=0, \sigma_t=\sigma$ on while EnSF relies on $b_t=-\tilde{b}_{1-t}$ and $\sigma_t=\tilde{\sigma}_{1-t}$ where $\tilde{b}_t, \tilde{\sigma}_t$ are defined in \eqref{ensf_eq1} and \eqref{ensf_eq2} as in Example 2.2.
+In this section, we discuss several theoretical and computational aspects of EnSBF.
+As we will show in Section 3.3, the EnSBF achieves competitive performance compared with other nonlinear filters in low/moderately high-dimensional settings.
+Moreover, Section 2.2 shows that the reverse SDE arising from score-based diffusion models is a special case of the controlled SDE associated with the Schr{\"o}dinger bridge problem.
+This establishes a natural link between the EnSF and EnSBF methods.
+The figure below summarizes the design process and highlights the connection between the two approaches.

-This leads to the different reverse/generating SDE processes and different simulation schemes.
-Though presenting model/structural error, the EnSF directly leverages sample approximation of the score function of $X_{1-t}$ (solution to \eqref{ensf_sde}) in \eqref{main_obs} and it shows superb performance in high dimensions.
-This is because the gradient of a log function typically linearize a density kernel when it's (near) Gaussian which is one attractive feature of score functions.
+Both EnSBF and EnSF can be interpreted through the Schr{\"o}dinger bridge framework, but they correspond to different choices of reference dynamics.
+The EnSBF uses $b_t=0$, $\sigma_t=\sigma$, whereas the EnSF is connected to the time-reversed reference coefficients $b_t=-\tilde b_{1-t}$ and $\sigma_t=\tilde\sigma_{1-t}$, where $\tilde b_t$ and $\tilde\sigma_t$ are defined in \eqref{ensf_eq1}--\eqref{ensf_eq2}.
+These different reference choices lead to different reverse, or generative, SDEs and therefore to different numerical simulation schemes.
+Motivated by their connection through the Schr{\"o}dinger bridge formulation, these two approaches complement each other in different dimensional regimes.

-Based on the discussions above, due to the direct connection between the SBP and score-based diffusion models, at the current stage we propose switching to EnSF for high dimension (40 or above) applications.
-And we will leave the study of the combination between EnSF and EnSBF for accuracy improvement for future work.
+Although the EnSBF algorithm is parallelizable, its arithmetic complexity remains $\mathcal{O}(NB^2d)$, where $N$ denotes the number of artificial-time discretization steps, $B$ is the ensemble size, and $d$ is the state dimension.
+The quadratic dependence on $B$ arises because, at each artificial-time step, every generated posterior particle interacts with all forecast particles when evaluating the empirical drift.
+Consequently, the computational cost can become substantial as either the ensemble size or the state dimension increases.
+As demonstrated in the numerical experiments of the next section, this cost remains manageable for low- and moderate-dimensional problems, since EnSBF typically performs well with fewer than $100$ artificial-time steps and ensemble sizes below $2^7$.
+In high-dimensional settings, however, global likelihood weights can become severely degenerate.
+The results in Figure~\ref{fig:comparison_ensemble_temperature} indicate that increasing the ensemble size may then be necessary to maintain satisfactory accuracy, which further amplifies the computational burden.